MrDham/Pure-Data-FM-Ribbon-Synth/README.md

 yml file gives configuration options to use it in Zynthian project https://zynthian.org/.

 Control is very simple: CC 07 or CC11 control the volume in 7 bit resolution, CC16 (MSB) and CC48 (LSB) are combined together to control the pitch in 14 bits resolution.
+(Send CC48 (LSB) 1st, CC16 (MSB) 2nd ).
+No need to send Note On/Off messages or Pitch Bend messages.